YellowJacketLinux/lfs-rpmbootstrap/README.md

 something went wrong.

-I deviated from the LFS instructions for the OpenSSL API stack, using LibreSSL as my default library for the OpenSSL API stack and only using OpenSSL for Python which does not support building against LibreSSL.
+I deviated from the LFS instructions for the OpenSSL API stack, using LibreSSL as my default library for the OpenSSL API and only using OpenSSL for Python which does not support building against LibreSSL.
 To accomplish that in the LFS build, LibreSSL was installed with a prefix of `/usr` and OpenSSL was installed with a prefix of `/opt/openssl`.

 With RPM management, both can be built with a prefix of `/usr` with the only hitch being the `-devel` package for both can not be installed at the same time.